Chrysi Akti, Thassos

 Common questions about natural-shade beaches in Thassos

-• Our verified inventory contains 22 natural-shade beaches in Thassos, ranked with Blue Flag certifications first, then organized beaches with full amenities, then alphabetically.
-The count reflects only beaches we've independently verified with confirmed coordinates, attributes, and a hand-written description — for the Greece-wide list, see the global guide.
+• Our verified inventory contains 21 natural-shade beaches in Thassos, ranked with Blue Flag certifications first, then organized beaches with full amenities, then alphabetically.
+The count reflects only beaches we've independently verified with confirmed coordinates, attributes, and a hand-written description — for the full list, see the global guide.